-- 6.13.
-Following categorisation, the Assessor may consult with the relevant ATO/s and decide whether to continue managing the matter or refer the management of the matter to a specified personnel of an ATO (Nominated Official). - 6.14.
-In determining whether to refer the matter to the relevant specified personnel of an ATO, the Assessor will consider: - (a) whether the relevant ATO has the resources and established processes to deal with the matter in accordance with this Policy; - (b) the appropriateness of the relevant ATO managing the matter; - (c) the seriousness of the alleged breach; and - (d) whether the alleged breach has, or is, likely to affect the integrity, management, reputation or brand of TA or the sport of tennis in Australia. - 6.15.
-Note that where the Personnel alleged to have breached this Policy resides in another state or territory outside of where the alleged breach is said to have occurred, the Assessor will liaise with all relevant ATOs in relation to which is most appropriate to manage the matter. - 6.16.
-For the avoidance of doubt, if the Assessor decides to continue managing the matter and does not refer the matter to an ATO, the Assessor will be considered the Nominated Official for the purposes of this Policy. - 6.17.
-The Nominated Official must ensure the matter is dealt with in accordance with the procedures set out in this Policy. - 6.18.
-The Nominated Official has the power to downgrade or upgrade the categorisation of Reports during the management and investigation of the Report(i.e. in instances where new information is discovered during the investigation that would impact the original assessment of categorisation).
+- 6.9 Following categorisation, the Assessor may consult with the relevant ATO/s and decide whether to continue managing the matter or refer the management of the matter to a specified personnel of an ATO (Nominated Official). - 6.10 In determining whether to refer the matter to the relevant specified personnel of an ATO, the Assessor will consider: - (a) whether the relevant ATO has the resources and established processes to deal with the matter in accordance with this Policy; - (b) the appropriateness of the relevant ATO managing the matter; - (c) the seriousness of the alleged breach; and - (d) whether the alleged breach has, or is, likely to affect the integrity, management, reputation or brand of TA or the sport of tennis in Australia. - 6.11 Note that where the Personnel alleged to have breached this Policy resides in another state or territory outside of where the alleged breach is said to have occurred, the Assessor will liaise with all relevant ATOs in relation to which is most appropriate to manage the matter. - 6.12 For the avoidance of doubt, if the Assessor decides to continue managing the matter and does not refer the matter to an ATO, the Assessor will be considered the Nominated Official for the purposes of this Policy. - 6.13 The Nominated Official must ensure the matter is dealt with in accordance with the procedures set out in this Policy.

-Truthful Information and general cooperation
+Truthful information and general cooperation

-6.19.
-Any Personnel who:

-- (a) as part of the processes set out in this Policy, provides information, or acts in a manner, which is in any respect false or misleading or likely to mislead; or - (b) falsely and deliberately accuses a person of breaching this Policy, shall be deemed to have committed a breach of this Policy (see Part II) and liable to a sanction as determined under this Policy.
+- 6.14 Any Personnel who: - (a) as part of the processes set out in this Policy, provides information, or acts in a manner, which is in any respect false or misleading or likely to mislead; or - (b) falsely and deliberately accuses a person of breaching this Policy, shall be deemed to have committed a breach of this Policy (see Part II) and liable to a sanction as determined under this Policy.